-For the 2015/16 financial year, the short term incentive scheme will again be based upon outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that have been included in the budget).
+For the 2016/17 financial year, the short term incentive scheme will again be based upon outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that have been included in the budget).

-The short term incentive scheme remains self funding (ie, amounts accrued to fund the payment of any short term incentives will be expensed in the Company's normalized net profit after tax) and no incentives will be payable unless at least 100.5% of the Company's budgeted net profit after tax on a normalized basis for the 2015/16 financial year is achieved.
+The short term incentive scheme remains self funding (ie, amounts accrued to fund the payment of any short term incentives will be expensed in the Company's normalised net profit after tax) and no incentives will be payable unless at least 100.5% of the Company's budgeted net profit after tax on a normalised basis for the 2016/17 financial year is achieved.

-The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2016 if eligibility criteria are met will be \$67,522, up to a maximum of \$675,220 if all out-performance criteria are met.
+The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2017 if eligibility criteria are met will be \$72,363, up to a maximum of \$723,630 if all outperformance criteria are met.